Runawaykid2235/BeerpongPredicting/README.md

-Calculate beerpong odds by simulating millions of games.

-Add player accuracies for each team, run the simulation, it will calculate the probability of multiple odds like:
+Beerpong Predicting
+Overview
+Beerpong Predicting is a Python-based simulator designed to calculate odds for various events in a beerpong game.
+By simulating millions of matches, the tool provides probabilities for different outcomes based on player accuracies.
+This project is ideal for anyone interested in game simulations, probability calculations, or just having some fun with data.

+Features
+Simulate Beerpong Games: Input player accuracies for two teams and simulate matches to calculate odds.
+Odds Calculated:
-- first team to toss ball
+First team to toss the ball
-- first team to hit cup
+First team to hit a cup
-- total tosses over under
-- plans to implement way more

-You can also add specific override (margin) to the odds, to maximise profits.

-Plans to implement profit calculations based on amount of players and average bet amount Plans to add a GUI
-Plans to add website so customers can clearly see all odds Plans to add tournament features
+Total tosses (over/under)
+Custom Margins: Override the calculated odds with specific margins to optimize for different scenarios or maximize profits.